-Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) 11.
-Spread/contraction of COVID-19 due to lack of social distancing measures.
+• The number of ITT trainees, supply teachers, peripatetic teachers and volunteers has been reduced where possible; they all receive an induction to inform them of the school's risk assessment and controls to prevent infection risks in the school, when pertinent, relevant training is also provided.
+Peripatetic teachers will complete a risk assessment for the lessons they deliver, the school will review these to ensure distancing requirements are maintained where appropriate and efforts are made to reduce the number of groups taught and locations worked in.
+11. Spread/contraction of COVID-19 due to lack of social distancing measures.
 This includes unsuitable use of toilets.
-One in one out management of toilets is in place; Toilet use protocols are managed by Teachers if located adjacent to classrooms; Toilet in use signs are in use; Toilets are cleaned throughout the day; Students and staff are encouraged to close toilet lids where applicable before flushing.
-Low No. 12.
-Lack of staffing / insufficient staff ratios Adequate ratio of staff to children will be maintained and is assessed on a daily basis, based on potential staff illness or self-isolation; Children are suitably supervised at all times; Low No. 13.
-Lack of suitable premises management The school adheres to the government guidance on managing buildings that are partially open; The school has applied the series of guidance documents and advice sent out by Judicium regarding continued premises management at this time; Premises staff levels are maintained and suitable for the use of the building; Appropriate cleaning and premises staffing levels are in place; Waste removal and enhanced cleaning programs are in place for the potential coronavirus contaminated waste; Contingency in place for sudden premises staff absence; The guidance provided in Judicium Education Newsletters 'Managing School Premises during Low No.

-Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) COVID-19 outbreak', a six-part series of guidance documents (in the form of newsletters) and a 'Managing Premises Functions' separate risk assessment has been completed; Good ventilation can help reduce the risk of spreading coronavirus, where possible windows doors (unless fire doors) will be opened to improve general ventilation through fresh air, when this is not possible, the Premises Manager will look at improving mechanical systems.
+One in one out management of toilets is in place; Toilet use protocols are managed by Teachers if located adjacent to classrooms; Toilets are cleaned throughout the day; Students and staff are encouraged to close toilet lids where applicable before flushing.
+L N 12.
+Lack of staffing / insufficient staff ratios Adequate ratio of staff to children will be maintained and is assessed on a daily basis, based on potential staff illness or self-isolation; Children are suitably supervised at all times; L N 13.
+Lack of suitable premises management The school adheres to the government guidance on managing buildings that are partially open; The school has applied the series of guidance documents and advice sent out by Judicium regarding continued premises management at this time; Premises staff levels are maintained and suitable for the use of the building; Appropriate cleaning and premises staffing levels are in place; Waste removal and enhanced cleaning programs are in place for the potential coronavirus contaminated waste; Contingency in place for sudden premises staff absence; The guidance provided in Judicium Education Newsletters 'Managing School Premises during COVID-19 outbreak', a six-part series of guidance documents (in the form of L N newsletters) and a 'Managing Premises Functions' separate risk assessment has been completed; Good ventilation can help reduce the risk of spreading coronavirus, where possible windows and doors (unless fire doors) will be opened to improve general ventilation through fresh air, when this is not possible, the Premises Manager will look at improving mechanical systems.
 14. Hazardous substances management, unsuitable COSHH management and unsafe use of chemicals leading to ill-health, environmental contamination or fire.
-Suitable storage and management of flammable hand sanitizer is in place; All chemicals used for the cleaning of school buildings and equipment is COSHH assessed and managed appropriately; Material safety data sheets are held for all chemicals and readily available to all staff; All cleaning chemicals are stored safely and securely in accordance with requirements; COSHH safety training has been completed by all those using chemicals for cleaning, COSHH elearning training is available from the Judicium portal Appropriate PPE is available for all cleaning including suitable PPE for cleaning of potential coronavirus contaminated rooms or equipment.
-Low Yes.
-15. Fire and evacuation procedures being inadequate at this time due to lack of Evacuation plans including the following have been reviewed: Low Yes
+Suitable storage and management of flammable hand sanitizer is in place; All chemicals used for the cleaning of school buildings and equipment is COSHH assessed and managed appropriately; Material safety data sheets are held for all chemicals and readily available to all staff; All cleaning chemicals are stored safely and securely in accordance with requirements; COSHH safety training has been completed by all those using chemicals for cleaning, COSHH e-learning training is available from the Judicium portal Appropriate PPE is available for all cleaning including suitable PPE for cleaning of potential coronavirus contaminated rooms or equipment.
+L N 15.
+Fire and evacuation procedures being inadequate at this time due to lack of trained fire wardens or occupants being spread around the building without suitable procedures in place.
+Evacuation plans including the following have been reviewed: Safe assembly points for occupants following social distancing requirements; Safe exit via the nearest available final exit; Training occupants of any changes to evacuation, fire safety training is available from the Judicium elearning portal Ensuring there are enough trained fire wardens onsite with the ability to sweep all used areas of the school, fire warden training is available from the Judicium e-learning portal L N